 This is why a budget is basically a framework on which you navigate your ship.
 It is the backbone of your managing system.
 If it is not comprehensive and strong, chances are you may end up in undue financial stress.
 A budget helps you prioritize the expenses and savings that will help you achieve your financial goals.
 A budget lets you monitor your income and spending overtime to make sure you’re sticking to your goals.
 And your budget can help ensure that you will always have enough money for the things that are important to you.
 Basically, a budget is what navigates your finances.
 How you approach the many budgeting basics will determine the success of this journey.

 If you start building a house without a plan not knowing where each room would go and where the doors and windows would be, the entire structure is at risk.
 Budgeting is the same.
 If you do not plan it with a proper plan, your entire financial structure is at risk of collapsing.
-A budget plan is a chart that shows you the flow of money in your everyday life.
+That’s why ACCC’s debt counselors recommend having a budget plan.
+It’s a chart that shows you the flow of money in your everyday life.
 A budget can help you determine where you are overspending as well as help you adjust bad spending habits.
 Therefore, a budget plan shows where your money comes in from and where they are spent.
 It shows you the areas of improvement, the places to cut back, and where you can make adjustments to strengthen your finances.
 These adjustments can show you the ability to save more or make larger payments on your debts.

 The importance of having a plan is that it makes it easier for you to add and remove elements to fit your overall financial goals.
 If you are in the state of your life to make a big financial decision such as buying a house, your budget can show you your possibilities.
 How much can you really afford?
 How much would you need to borrow and are you really capable of managing such an expense with your current influx and expenses?